Azure-Samples/postgres-agents/README.md

-# Build AI Agents with Azure Database for PostgreSQL and Azure AI Agent Service
+# Build AI Agents with Azure Database for PostgreSQL

 Combine Azure Database for PostgreSQL with popular GenAI Frameworks to create intelligent AI agents.